JoHassel/PZEM017_Modbus_Logging/README.md

 **Q: Can I use these scripts on a Windows system?**

 A: Yes, these scripts can be used on a Windows system.
 You will need to adjust the `PORT` variable in the Python scripts to the appropriate COM port for your device (e.g., `COM3`).
 You can check available COM ports in the Device Manager under "Ports (COM & LPT)".
+Alternatively you can use WSL and bind your USB ports to the Linux subsystem. ([Microsoft Instructions](https://learn.microsoft.com/de-de/windows/wsl/connect-usb))

 **Q: How do I install the minimalmodbus and pySerial libraries on a Raspberry Pi or Linux system?**